-- 5. Students who participated in math coopetition had to solve 2 problems, one in algebra and another in geometry.
+- 5. The same Math class (with 21 students) forms a soccer team and a basketball team.
+Every student signs up for at least one team: 12 students play only soccer; 2 students play both soccer and basketball; How many students play basketball only? - 6.
+Students who participated in math coopetition had to solve 2 problems, one in algebra and another in geometry.
 Among 100 students 65 solved algebra problem, 45 solved geometry problem, 20 students solved both problems.
-How many students didn't solve any problem at all? - 6.
-On the diagrams of sets A, B, and C put 2 elements so that (just draw 2 points, or put any two letters). - a. each set contains 2 elements - b. set A contains 2 elements, set B contains also 2 elements, and set C contains 1 element. - c. set A contains 2 elements, sets B and C contain 1 element each - d. set A contains 2 elements, set B contains 1 element, and set C is an empty set - e. set A contains 2 elements, set B contains 2 elements, and set C is an empty set - f. each set contains 1 element
+How many students didn't solve any problem at all? - 7.
+On the diagrams of sets A, B, and C put elements ◆ and so that . - a. each set contains both elements - b. set A contains both elements, set B contains also both elements, and set C contains one of the elements. - c. set A contains both elements, sets B and C contain one element each - d. set A contains both elements, set B contains one element, and set C is an empty set - e. set A contains both elements, set B contains both elements, and set C is an empty set - f. each set contains one element b)